chokobole/felicia/felicia/examples/learn/message_communication/cc/README.md

 }  // namespace felicia
 ```

-**NOTE:** Besides callback, you have to make a constructor which accept the `const NodeInfo&` as the first argument. the rest arguments are free!
-Anyway as either `Publisher<T>` or `Subscriber<T>` requires `NodeLiecylce*` to construct, I think it is a required pattern to make a use of `felicia`.

 Inside `MasterProxy::RequestRegisterNode`, it tries to request grpc to register node.
-Before requiest, `CustomNode::OnInit()` will be called.
+Before requiest, `OnInit()` will be called.
 If the given `node_info` doesn't have a name, then Server register node with a random unique name.
-If it succeeds to register the node, then `CustomNode::OnDidCreate(const NodeInfo&)` is called.
-While this process, if it happens an error, `CustomNode::OnError(const Status&)` will be called.
+If it succeeds to register the node, then `OnDidCreate(const NodeInfo&)` is called.
+While this process, if it happens an error, `OnError(const Status&)` will be called.

 Then how is possibly publishing topics?
 If you want to publish topic, you have to use `Publisher<T>` and it is very simple to use.
 Very first, you have to request server that we hope to publish topic.